Last Updated: June 5, 2026

 2. Suppose an element is associated with both the Global MPT and a project (on both sides of the Organizer).
 The element related to a project is used when the element is applied to that project.

 3. Elements can be deleted, copied, and renamed.
-This is the only place to rename or delete some elements like Calendars and Maps.
+However, this is the only place to rename or delete some elements, such as Calendars and Maps.

 4. Do not rename those elements because of a Reset to Default feature for the views and tables.